skeeto/skeeto.github.com/_posts/2016-11-17-A-Magnetized-Needle-and-a-Steady-Hand.markdown

     echo -ne '\x05\x00\x00\x00' >> true

 The `p_offset` is the file offset for the content of this segment.
 This will be the program we assembled.
-This will immediately follow the this header.
+It will immediately follow the this header.
 The ELF header was 64 bytes, plus a 56 byte program header, which is 120 (0x78).

     echo -ne '\x78\x00\x00\x00\x00\x00\x00\x00' >> true